 Stargazers and night walkers, this one is for you!
 The Dark Sky Reserve in County Kerry is one of the most exquisite hidden gems in Ireland, without a doubt.

+Located on the Iveragh Peninsula, this designation means the area has exceptionally dark skies, perfect for stargazing.
 The reserve spans 700 square kilometres (270 square miles) and aims to promote astro-tourism in Ireland.

 6. Poolbeg Lighthouse, Co.
 Dublin

 For those who like to live like a local when visiting new places, we’ve got you covered.
-When in Dublin, make sure to make time for the Poolbeg Lighthouse.
+When in Dublin, make sure to make time for the Poolbeg Lighthouse, one of the great hidden gems of Ireland.Â

-Located at the end of the Great South Wall, the Poolbeg Lighthouse juts out into Dublin harbour and offers views over Dublin City and surrounding suburbs.
-Perfect for a Sunday stroll!
+This is one of those “hidden in plain sight” gems that even some Dubliners don’t know about.
+Located at the end of the Great South Wall, the Poolbeg Lighthouse juts out into Dublin Harbour and offers views over Dublin City and the surrounding suburbs.

 5. Guinness Lake, Co.
 Wicklow